byuids-resumes/jarrodwise_resume/docs/index.md

 layout: cv
 title: Jarrod Wise's Resume
 ---
-# Brigham Young
+# Jarrod Wise
-The second prophet of The Church of Jesus Christ of Latter-day Saints.
+Definitely not a prophet of The Church of Jesus Christ of Latter-day Saints.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>